 01

-D21/178939
+D22/322151

-Principal Product Quality
+Principal Water Quality

-1/12/2021
+19/12/2022

 Manager - Technical Support and Improvement

-Preventive Measure Related Hazardous Events Operational Monitoring Status Optimisation of re-chlorination through automated control systems Maintain or treat to lower DOC/Bromide Levels Formation of disinfection by- products All chemical dosing facilities are comprehensively equipped with system redundancies including dual online instruments, Uninterruptable Power Supply, multiple chemical dosing pumps, back-up telemetries with multi-barrier alarming to the 24/7 operations centre.
-Control systems are well established and have proven historical track records.
+Preventive Measure Related Hazardous Events Operational Monitoring Status Locked and alarmed hatches on reservoirs Contamination to reservoirs by access of third party All reservoirs' hatches are locked, and alarm systems notify the 24/7 operations centre of any unauthorised access to reservoirs.
+Closed Circuit TV cameras are also in place at some reservoir sites.
+Security guards routinely patrol the reservoir sites.
+The alarming of reservoirs is tested routinely with operations centre staff well versed in the procedures if a security breach occurs.
+Access to these reservoirs is managed by Seqwater's works access and permit to work procedures.
+Maintaining Positive Pressure Ingress of non- potable water or organic matter to pipelines Pressure and flow are monitored online at locations throughout the supply system.
+These locations are alarmed and notify the 24/7 operations centre of any low-pressure situations.
+The operations centre staff are well versed in the procedures to follow in the case that low pressure occurs within the supply system.
+Planned and unplanned pipeline isolations are managed by the Disinfection of Water Mains Procedure.
+Optimisation of re-chlorination through automated control systems Maintain or treat to lower DOC/Bromide Levels Formation of disinfection by- products All chemical dosing facilities are comprehensively equipped with system redundancies including dual online instruments, Uninterruptable Power Supply, multiple chemical dosing pumps, back-up telemetries with multi-barrier alarming to the 24/7 operations centre.
+Control systems are well established and have a proven historical track record in providing accurate and timely information.
 The operations centre has comprehensive documentation to assist in the control of these systems and are well versed in the procedures to operate these stations efficiently and effectively.
 Pigging or super-chlorination of pipelines High flow or changes in flow rate or direction in pipelines Turbidity and conductivity parameters are measured online at all Key Interface Points.
 Routine cleaning programs for reservoirs are in place.
 However, there is no routine scheduled pigging program for the existing pipelines.
 Biofilm testing has proven biofilms are in low volume and pathogens have not been detected in the samples measured.
-High flows and direction changes are managed by the control systems and operating manuals by the operations centre.
+High flows and direction changes are managed through the control systems and operating manuals.

-Rev. no.Doc No.Doc OwnerVersion DateDoc Approver01D21/178939Principal Product Quality1/12/2021Manager - Technical Support and Improvement
+Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D22/322151 Principal Water Quality 19/12/2022 Manager - Technical Support and Improvement